Comfrey a highly esteemed herb

 Comfrey is such an important herb through the ages that it deserves a bit more scientific attention than studies from bygone times.
 How comes that a study is even published and used to justify laws, when not even the right species is used?
 Why do studies use extract instead of herbs, while the common use of comfrey was the herb and not the extract?
-Why is no study undertaken of people which are already using comfrey?
+Why is no study undertaken of people who are already using comfrey?

 Of course, only because a herb was used over a long time does not mean that it is not toxic.
 Who knows weather people died from using comfrey, liver toxidity may show up only years later.
-In the past most people had real knowledge of herbs not internet knowledge and often herbs were used in a very specific manner which might have lessen their toxicity.
+In the past, most people had real knowledge of herbs not internet knowledge and often herbs were used in a very specific manner which might have lessen their toxicity.